farhat-lab/who-analysis/README.md

 ## TO-DO:

-1. Remove univariate statistic computations because they are the rate-limiting step.
-Maybe only compute them for some models to save time.
-2. Numerical precision things in script #3.
-Can we exclude variants that have odds ratios within some threshold, ie. [0.999, 1.001]?
+1. Compare full model performance with association (i.e. catalog-based) methods.
-3. Write a script to split data into train/test splits, fit a predictive model, and compute metrics (i.e. AUC, MAE/RMSE).
+2. Write a script to split data into train/test splits, fit a predictive model, and compute metrics (i.e. AUC, MAE/RMSE).
 This would be just for the Farhat lab.
-4. Any more processing output CSV files?